ABOUT JFM EDITORIAL

 In 2005, Jon left Dearborn to co-found a boutique literary agency in Chicago.
 Over the next several years, Jon represented authors in a range of non-fiction categories and successfully sold projects to such esteemed houses as Rodale, Financial Times Press, and St. Martin’s Press, among others.

 In 2012, Jon closed the agency and joined the team at ABA Publishing, the book publishing division of the American Bar Association, where he helped establish and then managed Ankerwycke Books, the ABA’s first-ever trade imprint.
-Among the projects Jon acquired and developed for Ankerwycke were: The Inside Counsel Revolution by General Electric’s renowned former head of inside counsel, Ben Heineman; Supreme Ambitions, the debut novel by David Lat, founder of the influential legal blog, Above the Law; BigLaw, the debut novel by former BigLaw attorney Lindsey Cameron; Stolen Legacy by former BBC investigative journalist Dina Gold; and John Lennon vs. the USA by the esteemed immigration lawyer Leon Wildes, who represented John Lennon and Yoko Ono in their 1972 deportation case.
+Among the projects Jon acquired and developed for Ankerwycke were: The Inside Counsel Revolution by General Electric’s renowned former head of inside counsel, Ben Heineman; A Triumph of Genius, the definitive biography of Polaroid founder Edwin Land, by Tony Award-winning Broadway producer (Kinky Boots, Newsies) Ron Fierstein; Supreme Ambitions, the debut novel by David Lat, founder of the influential legal blog, Above the Law; BigLaw, the debut novel by former BigLaw attorney Lindsey Cameron; Stolen Legacy by former BBC investigative journalist Dina Gold; and John Lennon vs. the USA by the esteemed immigration lawyer Leon Wildes, who represented John Lennon and Yoko Ono in their 1972 deportation case.

-He currently divides his time between Chicago, Galena IL, and Northamptonshire, England where he enjoys dual citizenship.
-In his spare time — what little of it there is — Jon supports the Tottenham Hotspurs, loves hiking the mountain trails in Colorado, is an ardent fan of theater, film, music, art, world travel, Formula One (go Mercedes!), and binging the latest international TV dramas.
+In his spare time, Jon is an ardent fan of theatre, film, music, art, world travel, and bingeing the latest international TV dramas.
 He has recently taken up long-distance running and is in the process of discovering his green thumb.
-Under the pen name Matthew Francis, Jon is also the co-author (with his brother) of the Dangerous Machinations serialized novels currently available on Amazon Kindle and in the process of being pitched to literary agents.
+Under the pen name Matthew Francis, Jon is also the co-author (with his brother) of the Dangerous Machinations serialised novels currently available on Amazon Kindle.